Narada case: HC orders house arrest of 4 Trinamool leaders

 The four leaders were arrested by the CBI on Monday morning in connection with its probe into the Narada sting tape case.

-The high court had on Monday night stayed the lower court's decision to grant bail to the four leaders.
+The high court had on Monday night stayed the lower court's decision to grant bail to the four leaders.—PTI